76-Page Family Dentistry WordPress Build in 130 Days — White-Label Delivery for a US Marketing Agency

 The Brief

 A US marketing agency retained by David Eskow, DDS — an established family dental practice in Olney, MD offering cosmetic, preventive, restorative, and specialty services — handed over a Google Sheets workbook with a full URL map, a Screaming Frog crawl of the original site as a baseline tab, a templates catalogue, a launch checklist, and pre-populated QA backlogs.
-The build ran on their WP Engine environment; the page builder was Elementor; forms ran through Gravity Forms.
+We worked inside the WP Engine setup they already owned, built the pages in Elementor, and routed every form through Gravity Forms.
 The workbook included an 8-tab structure with a dedicated Original Site Backup (SF) tab — a 96-row Screaming Frog export providing H1 text, meta data, and structural signals for every page on the existing site.
 The crawl tab was a pragmatic substitute: the original live site was region-restricted during development, meaning our team relied on this export rather than direct browser access as the primary reference for page-level content fidelity.

 The ask: build 76 URLs across 10 standard templates, treating the Screaming Frog crawl as a content-fidelity baseline for each page, populate 11 staff profile pages from agency-provided content, migrate 17 blog posts to the new template structure, add agency-sourced content updates across service pages, and work down two separate QA backlogs — a technical SEO backlog and an Account Manager’s client-facing review backlog — until the agency accepted the site.
-Throughout, remain outside the end-client-facing loop; surface ambiguity back to the agency; do not improvise content, photography, or navigation decisions.
+And the whole way through: keep clear of the practice’s own channels, hand any unclear point back to the agency, and never freelance a call on copy, imagery, or how the menus were laid out.

 Risk Context.
 When a family dental practice rebuilds on the same domain with the same URL structure, the risks are subtler than on a migration: there is no redirect map to close, but there is a content baseline to honour.
 The agency’s QA investment depends on the original pages being rebuilt accurately — correct H1 text, correct meta descriptions, correct service-page copy, correct staff listings.
 The build that passes a first-pass visual check but has quietly drifted from the Screaming Frog baseline requires the same rework as a build that missed pages entirely.
 Two parallel QA backlogs — one for the SEO layer, one for the account manager’s client-facing review — mean that both fidelity criteria close before the checklist does.